Elektrobit/inc_gateway/docs/index.rst

 - ``Payload_transformation_plugin_interface``

 Both plugins and their implementations are oblivious to each other.
-Decoupling achieved with the ``SOCom`` library, which is a SOME/IP abstraction with a plugin API for bridges.
+Decoupling is achieved with the ``SOCom`` library, which is a SOME/IP abstraction with a plugin API for bridges.

-The SOME/IP plugin exists in 2 implementations, one implementation is a `test mock`_ which simply sends the ASCII data ``Hello Gateway`` and the other implemention is an actual implementation with an AUTOSAR compatible SOME/IP stack.
+The SOME/IP plugin exists in two implementations, one implementation is a `test mock`_ which simply sends the ASCII data ``Hello Gateway`` and the other implemention is an actual implementation with an AUTOSAR compatible SOME/IP stack.
-This implementation can be demonstrated but is not part of the source repository.
+The second implementation can be demonstrated but is not part of the source repository.

 .. _feature request: https://eclipse-score.github.io/score/main/features/communication/some_ip_gateway/index.html
 .. _test mock: ../src/gateway/test_integration/someip_plugin